 What support will I get?

-Christian Aid recognises that volunteers are key partners in our work and we are committed to involving and supporting them as best we can.
+Christian Aid volunteers are key partners in our work and we're committed to involving and supporting you.

-As a sign of that commitment, we are pleased to have achieved Investing in Volunteers status.
+As a sign of our commitment, we have achieved Investing in Volunteers status.

 How do I apply?